 Identifying the genes that may impact on physical strength and endurance, as well as those that affect psychological factors such as persistence and competitive drive, may one day help to identify talent and suitability for certain sports.
 The genetics of injury recovery is also an evolving area of scientific investigation.

 Dr Andrew Black, former Australian national team rower and University of Sydney Director of Research Development, is someone who appreciates the benefits of a science degree in sport.
 “Studying science has been extremely useful to me as an athlete.
 Not only does it provide a framework for understanding the basic principles of sporting techniques and performance, it gives you valuable knowledge about methodological approaches to problem solving and learning.”

 Given the continuing emergence of many new technologies, science can also provide a methodical and systematic approach for coaches, athletes and teams seeking to improve performance.
 Examining the physics of movement and skills acquisition, investigating the biological changes that occur during workouts, analysing and improving the design of sporting equipment and monitoring how the body and mind deal with the demands of performance are just some of the ways in which science can help to improve sporting success.

 It’s not just elite sports where science has a leading role.
 Physical activity has an important impact on the human body and is a key part of a healthy lifestyle.
 Understanding the scientific basis of physical activity is an essential part of promoting positive health behaviours to people of all ages and abilities.

 A strong scientific education can be an effective springboard to several career options in sport and exercise disciplines.
 As in many other science-related fields, postgraduate qualifications may be essential or highly beneficial for certain careers.
-A sample of career opportunities in sports - related fields is:
+Below are samples of career opportunities in sports-related fields: